sodadata/docs/soda-agent/deploy-aws.md

            idle: true
            replicas: 1
         cloud:
+          # Use https://cloud.us.soda.io for US region; use https://cloud.soda.io for EU region
           endpoint: "https://cloud.soda.io"
 ```
 3. Save the file.
 Then, in the same directory in which the `values.yml` file exists, use the following command to install the Soda Agent helm chart.